United States Forest Service: Law Enforcement & Investigations

+As of 2025, 8 special agents and 1 K9 of the LEI have been killed in the line of duty.

+LEI is also responsible for the oversight, training, and administration of the Forest Protection Officer (FPO) program.
+FPOs are unarmed, non-law enforcement, field going employees who have been granted the authority to enforce class B misdemeanors within Title 36, Part 261 of the Code of Federal Regulations (the day to day laws primarily governing the use of forests by the public).
+They do this by writing citations and mandatory federal court appearances.
+They must volunteer to become FPOs, pass an additional background check performed by LEI, and attend an initial training plus yearly recertification to maintain their authority.
+FPO is a “collateral duty” one performs in addition to their primary job; because of this, the majority of FPOs are Recreation Technicians, Wilderness Rangers, or Fire Prevention Patrol Technicians, but the program is open to any field going employee who meets the requirements.
+Since they are unarmed and not LEOs, FPOs do not engage in enforcement contacts in situations that have a high probability for violence including those involving excessive alcohol intoxication, illegal substances, domestic disputes, assault, gang activity, etc instead disengaging and calling law enforcement immediately in such situations.

-State and Private Forestry
+State, Private and Tribal Forestry

 The goal of the State and Private Forestry program is to assist with financial and technical assistance to private landowners, state agencies, tribes, and community resource managers.
 It provides assistance by helping sustain the United States' urban and rural forests and their associated communities from wildland fires, insects, disease, and invasive organisms.
 Approximately 537 staff are employed in the program and is administered through National Forest System regions and the Northeastern Area of the United States.

 Research and development

 The research and development (R&D) arm of the Forest Service works to improve the health and use of the United States' forests and grasslands.
 Research has been part of the Forest Service mission since the agency's inception in 1905.
 Today, Forest Service researchers work in a range of biological, physical, and social science fields to promote sustainable management of United States' diverse forests and rangelands.
 Research employs about 550 scientists and several hundred technical and support staff, located at 67 sites throughout the United States and in Puerto Rico.
 Discovery and technology development and transfer is carried out through seven research stations.

 Research focuses on informing policy and land management decisions and includes addressing invasive insects, degraded river ecosystems, or sustainable ways to harvest forest products.
-The researchers work independently and with a range of partners, including other agencies, academia, nonprofit groups, and industry.
+The researchers work independently and with a range of partners (formerly through a National Partnership Office), including other agencies, academia, nonprofit groups, and industry.
 The information and technology produced through basic and applied science programs is available to the public for its benefit and use.

 In addition to the Research Stations, the USFS R&D branch also leads several National Centers such as the National Genomics Center for Wildlife and Fish Conservation.